rAnjeel/rAnjeel/README.md

 I'm a **Computer Science student** with a relentless passion for learning and achieving excellence.

 - 🌱 I’m currently learning JAVA, React, Python, C#, PHP.
-- 👯 I’m looking to collaborate on OffSide detector , HelicoGame, Streaming App, etc.
+- 👯 I’m looking to collaborate on OffSide detector , HelicoGame, Streaming App, Sprint[Framework], Kohub.
-- ⚡ Fun fact: I am a gpt-user! and love debugging late at night!
+- ⚡ Fun fact: I'm so creative! and love debugging late at night!

 ## 🛠️ Technologies & Tools: